-State's role in the freight network

-- Provide information about the National Highway Freight Network (NHFN) - Discuss how freight route optimization might impact the NHFN - Identify areas where automation can be easily implemented (routes, circuits, and drayage)
+State's role in transfer State's role in the hubs freight network Provide information about • Is this the new truck the National Highway parking?
+Freight Network (NHFN) • How can we set up for • Discuss how freight route success? optimization might impact • Where are these hubs the NHFN needed?
+Identify areas where automation can be easily implemented (routes,